This guide provides a general understanding of Enterprise Architecture (EA) and what you need to know to get started.

 The term “architecture” describes the manner in which components of the system are organized and integrated.
 The essential links between individual elements, among other things, are recognized.

-Enterprise Architecture Frameworks
+The Enterprise Architecture Frameworks

 The Zachman Framework for Enterprise Architecture

-As described on the Zachman’s main website, The Zachman Framework™ IS NOT a methodology for creating the implementation (an instantiation) of the object.
+As described on Zachman’s main website, The Zachman Framework™ IS NOT a methodology for creating the implementation (an instantiation) of the object.
 The Framework IS the ontology for describing the Enterprise.
 The Framework (ontology) is a STRUCTURE whereas a methodology is a PROCESS.
 A Structure is NOT a Process.
-A Structure establishes definition whereas a Process provides Transformation.
+A Structure establishes a definition whereas a Process provides Transformation.